-This manuscript proceeds as follows: the first chapter introduces a general theory of how and when Congress can influence the crisis behavior of both the President and U.S. adversaries, and presents a simple formal model demonstrating this dynamic.
+This dissertation proceeds as follows: the first chapter introduces a general theory of how and when Congress can influence the crisis behavior of both the President and U.S. adversaries, and presents a simple formal model demonstrating this dynamic.
 The second part of the chapter then extends the model to specifically consider how congressional force authorizations-i.e., questions of constitutional war powers-affect the relationship.
 Overall, the model(s) suggest that despite the parade of the maladies frequently cited by skeptics of congressional influence, the legislature strongly effects both presidential decision-making and adversary behavior in crises.
+It predicts that congressional constraint on the executive will be manifest in two ways.
+First, Presidents will only enter the largest uses of force (full scale wars) when acting pursuant to formal congressional authorization.
+Second, even for smaller uses of force undertaken unilaterally, Presidents will still be substantially constrained by informal congressional sentiment.

-The second chapter then moves on to a quantitative analysis of key hypotheses derived from the model in the first chapter, including a positive relationship between congressional support and conflict outcomes for the United States.
+The second chapter then moves on to a quantitative analysis of key hypotheses derived from the model in the first chapter.
 A novel dataset of "congressional support scores" measuring support, or opposition, in the legislature to military intervention in one hundred fifty postwar crises is introduced and utilized.
-The statistical analysis suggests that congressional support has a large effect on crisis outcomes, and reverse causation is unlikely to explain this association.
-Moreover, the size of this effect is far greater than the modest and statistically weak effects found in the previous literature.
+The data suggests that the level of force Presidents are willing to utilize is closely constrained by sentiment in Congress: far from having an Imperial President, congressional support appears to be a necessary condition for the use of military force.
+The size of this effect is far greater than the modest and statistically weak effects found in the previous literature.
+The statistical analysis also suggests that congressional support has a large effect on crisis outcomes, and reverse causation is unlikely to explain this association.